 Stipends are provided at 3 tiers.
 You must indicate which funding level you are applying for in your application.
-If you apply at the $10,000 level, you will not be considered for the $5000 level and vice versa, therefore, please apply for the level of funding that best fits your research needs.
-The following will be awarded:
+If you apply at the $10,000 level, you will not be considered for the $5000 level and vice versa, so please apply for the level of funding that best fits your research needs.
+In 2022, the following will be awarded:

 What can you use the money for?